Akidul47/Bluetooth-Controlled-Servo-using-Arduino/README.md

   2. Servo Motor
   3. Connecting Wire

-Now to control the bluetooth module you will need an android phone.You can use this software to connect the bluetooth module to your phone.Just simply tap ON and OFF and control your servo motor.
+Now to control the bluetooth module you will need an android phone.You can use this software below to connect the bluetooth module to your phone.Just simply tap ON and OFF and control your servo motor.
 >Android Software